 In May 2018, the Company was also notified by the Widefield Water and Sanitation District in Colorado Springs, Colorado that it may assert claims regarding its remediation costs in connection with PFOS and PFOA contamination allegedly resulting from the use of those products at the Peterson Air Force Base.
+In May 2020, the Company was also notified by the Lakewood Water District in Pierce County, Washington that it may assert claims regarding remediation in connection with PFOA, PFOS, and other PFAS contamination allegedly resulting from the use of those products at Joint Base Lewis-McChord.

-State Attorneys General Litigation related to AFFF
+State or U.S. Territory Attorneys General Litigation related to AFFF

 In June 2018, the State of New York filed a lawsuit in New York state court (State of New York v.
-The 3M Company et al., No. 904029-18 (N.Y.
+The 3M Company et al No. 904029-18 (N.Y.
 Sup.
 Ct., Albany County)) against a number of manufacturers, including affiliates of the Company, with respect to alleged PFOS and PFOA contamination purportedly resulting from firefighting foams used at locations across New York, including Stewart Air National Guard Base in Newburgh and Gabreski Air National Guard Base in Southampton, Plattsburgh Air Force Base in Plattsburgh, Griffiss Air Force Base in Rome, and unspecified "other" sites throughout the State.
 The lawsuit seeks to recover costs and natural resource damages associated with contamination at these sites.
 This suit has been removed to the United States District Court for the Northern District of New York and transferred to the MDL.